Sonimon123/odin-recipes/README.md

-  This is a basic webpage made for practice
+  This is a basic webpage that has recipes, made for practice